 - Strictly observe social distancing at all times

-- Follow the latest advice from Government.
+- Follow the latest advice from the Government.
 For the latest information please visit our website: canalrivertrust.org.uk

 - For information on coronavirus, visit gov.uk/coronavirus“